anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

     - Prod system impaired - < 4 hrs
     - Prod system down - < 1 hrs
 - Provides guidance ,configuration and troublshootng of **AWS interoperability with 3rd party software**
+- 24x7 phone, email and chat access to technical support and architectural guidance in the context of your specific use-cases.

 ### Enterprise

 - All of Business Support Plan +